mre/endler.dev/content/2023/cursed-rust/index.md

 Credit goes to [Wisha Wanichwecharungruang](https://wisha.page/posts/fun-rust-operators/) for this solution.

-## Solution 9: Assembly!
-Unadulterated Control!
+## Solution 9: Unadulterated Control With Assembly

 All of these high-level abstractions stand in the way of printing things efficiently.
 We have to take back control of your CPU.
 Assembly is the way.
 No more wasted cycles.